m-hajiabadi/DeepLearningCourseIUST4032/README.md

 ## Contributing

 If you wish to improve or correct any of the files, please feel free to submit a Pull Request.

-## License

-This collection is released under the [MIT License](LICENSE).
-Use for educational purposes is freely permitted.